 - Smiling: As well as an expression of glee and humour, smiling can indicate that one is feeling ashamed or embarrassed in Korean culture.
 For example, a Korean may smile when they make a mistake.

-- Touching: Koreans are generally not overly tactile with one another.
-However, male friends tend to touch each other more than Australian males do and girls may walk hand-in-hand.
+- Physical Contact: Koreans are generally not very physically affectionate with one another.
+However, male friends may touch one another more than Western man, and girls may walk hand-in-hand.

 - Personal Space: Personal space is not guarded very closely in Korea.
 People generally expect to come into contact with strangers on busy streets and tend not to worry or apologise when personal space is invaded.